 Here are the facts.
 They are 100% not legal.
 Don’t be a sucker.

-I found a rare interview online with the owner of Legal CPN.
-What is interesting is he shares an actual social security number online with the name of the consumer.
+I found a rare interview online with the owner of a company called Legal CPN.
+Interestingly, he shares an actual social security number online with the consumer’s name.

 You can check out the video HERE.